-Cryptocurrencies are the next step in financial evolution.
-Being the first decentralised digital currency based on a system that works without a central bank or single administrator, BTC is a breakthrough in both financial trading and asset allocation.
+Cryptocurrencies are arguably the next step in financial evolution.
+Being the first decentralised digital currency based on a system that works without a central bank or a single administrator, Bitcoin (BTC) is a breakthrough in both financial trading and asset allocation.
 Online currency trading has just improved… but will it replace traditional investing?

 Bitcoin has a finite supply, but it has one distinct difference when compared to other investments.
-For the first time that we have something that's not fully controlled by any entity, like a government or bank.
-However, Bitcoin is unlikely to fully replace Gold as an investment asset because the system has yet to scale itself in common marketplaces, where it can achieve a truly "universal" status and be used as a legitimate form of currency.
+For the first time we have something that is not fully controlled by any entity, like a government or bank.
+However, Bitcoin is unlikely to fully replace gold as an investment asset, because the system has yet to scale itself in common marketplaces, where it can achieve a truly "universal" status and be used as a legitimate form of currency.

 A Bitcoin Investment Strategy

-In addition, technical analysis shows that it might reach 70,000 USD per Bitcoin, as crazy as it may sound.
+Note also that Bitcoin is much easier to use for transactions, unlike gold.
+In addition, technical analysis shows that it might reach 70,000 USD per Bitcoin, as crazy as that may sound.
 The use of futures exchanges should provide more liquidity in the coin, making it less volatile.